-A cut above your typical kebab joint, this cash-only hole-in-the-wall uses prime meat from Smithfield market.
-Our warm chicken shawarma, was moist and with nicely charred edges, and the addition of tangy, chilli-spiked taramasalata (recommended as a side) improved the overall dish.
-Judging by the long weekday queues snaking out of the door, the locals think it’s worth it.
+A cut above your typical kebab joint, this cash-only hole in the wall uses prime meat from Smithfield market.
+Chicken shawarma is the house speciality (it also does a lamb version): ours was moist and nicely charred, while the addition of tangy, chilli-spiked taramasalata gave the whole dish some extra oomph.
+Judging by the queues snaking out of the door, the locals think it’s worth it.

 Recommended dish: Single kebab skewer (chicken or lamb)

-This consistently reliable Whitechapel canteen deals in full-flavoured Punjabi street food, from snacks and curries to the eponymous meat-on-a-stick.
-In spite of this joint’s moniker, there are only two kebabs on offer – one seekh (a ‘sausage’ of seasoned, finely minced lamb on a skewer), and a classic chicken kebab: both are excellent.
+This consistently reliable Whitechapel canteen deals in full-flavoured Punjabi street food, from snacks and curries to the eponymous meat on a stick.
+Despite the moniker, there are only two kebabs on offer – one seekh (a sausage of seasoned, finely minced lamb on a skewer) and a classic chicken kebab: both are excellent.

 Recommended dish: Lamb köfte kebab